ibiscum/asn1crypto/SECURITY.md

     determine if a security issue exists.
  4. If no security issue is found, the process will end.
  5. A fix for the issue and announcement will be drafted.
- 6. A release schedule and accouncement will be negotiated between the reporter and the project
+ 6. A release schedule and announcement will be negotiated between the reporter and the project
  7. The security contacts for Arch Linux, Conda, Debian, Fedora, FreeBSD, Ubuntu, and Tidelift will be contacted to notify them of an upcoming